The African clawed frog (Xenopus laevis) is an excellent choice for hobbyists seeking for a new, fun, and exciting pet to add to their aquariums.

 The taxonomical hierarchy of the African clawed frog is summarized below:

-Common names include: African clawed frog, African claw-toad frog, common platanna.
+Common names include: African clawed frog, African claw-toad frog, and common platanna.

 Natural Habitat of the African Clawed Frog